 Below you will find all the information you need to know to start hosting CSUF students for academic internships.
 You should read through this before you begin recruiting to ensure you know all the requirements and regulations.

-Register to host CSUF students
+New partners: Register to host CSUF students

 Follow these steps to get started hosting our students.